aphiria/aphiria/README.md

 * It isn't coupled to _any_ library/framework
 * It is fast
+  * With 100 routes with 9 route variables each, it can match any route in less than 1ms
 * It supports things that other route matching libraries do not support, like:
     * Binding framework-agnostic middleware to routes
     * Binding controller methods and closures to the route action